cairo-book/cairo-book/src/ch04-04-traits-in-cairo.md

 }
 ```

+Here our trait `ShapeGeometry` declares signatures for two methods `boundary` and `area`.
+When implemented, both these functions should return a `u64` and accept parameters as specified by the trait.

 ## Implementing a Trait

-The trait can then be implemented with `impl` keyword with the name of the implementation (to refer to when using methods/functions) like this,
+A trait can be implemented using `impl` keyword with the name of your implementation followed by `of` then the name of trait being implemented.
+Here's an example implementing `ShapeGeometry` trait.

 ```rust
 impl RectangleGeometry of ShapeGeometry {